 This is what our final image looks like.
 As you can see, the edges on both images look quite soft.
 It also becomes easy to make compositions in Photoshop with this technique.

-There is much more you can do once you learn how to feather in Photoshop.
-You can use it to extract a part of the image, or make compositions, or create illustrations.
+There is much more you can do once you learn how to feather in Photoshop. order xanax generic online You can use it to extract a part of the image, or make compositions, or create illustrations.

 This is a great way to combine two images without any harsh edges It can also hide any imperfections in the selections.

-So keep practising and trying new things on Photoshop.
+So keep practicing and trying new things on Photoshop.

 Feathering selections is something that is used widely in Photoshop.
 If you are learning Photoshop, this skill will prove to be quite useful in the future.
 There is much you can do if you know how to feather in Photoshop.